South East - Maintenance schemes

 London bound diversion:

 During the closures, traffic coming from Dover heading towards London will be signed to join the M20.
 For local traffic a diversion will also be in place from the Whitfield roundabout via A256 and A299 Thanet Way to Brenley Corner.
-An escort will be provided for properties with direct access to the A2 within the closure, please approach the closure gate.
+An escort will be provided for properties with direct access to the A2 within the closure.
+Please utilise the dedicated slip road off the southbound A229 Thanet Way to take you to into the closure point for escort.

 Coastbound diversion: